-PNB requires a list of documents such as the latest Income Tax Return (ITR) and Certificate of Employment (COE), yet this can also vary depending on the source of income the borrower has because PNB Sure Home Housing Loan is also made available for OFWs, self-employed, practicing professionals, landlords/owners, and transport business owners.
-Residents who plan to purchase real estate properties outside Metro Manila can apply for lower minimum amount than those who want to acquire a property in the metro.
+PNB requires a list of documents.
+These are latest Income Tax Return (ITR) and Certificate of Employment (COE).
+However, this can also vary depending on the source of income the borrower has.
+Luckily, PNB Sure Home Housing Loan is also made available for OFWs, self-employed, practicing professionals, landlords/owners, and transport business owners.
+Residents who plan to purchase real estate properties outside Metro Manila can still apply for lower minimum amount.
+Sadly, it is different from those who want to acquire a property in the metro.

 PNB Housing Loan Features

 The Sure Home Housing Loan can stretch from 1 year with an interest rate of 5.75% up to 20 years charged with 10.75%.
 The interest rate is fixed, which allows you to plan your budget ahead of time.
-While it is enticing to get a longer tenure as it potentially offers lower monthly amortization, you have to see that the interest rate is higher, and this means you are paying more.
+It is enticing to get a longer tenure as it potentially offers lower monthly amortization.
+But, you have to see that the interest rate is higher, and this means you are paying more.
 PNB encourages the borrowers to apply for the lowest amount they actually need to make sure that they can pay at ease.

-While the main purpose is to buy real estate properties such as house and lot, lot, condominium unit or a townhouse, you can also use it for your house construction, home renovation, and refinancing.
+The main purpose is to buy real estate properties such as house and lot, lot, condominium unit or a townhouse.
+Also, you can use it for your house construction, home renovation, and refinancing.
 Mostly, it is borrowing for expenses involving your home using the real estate property itself as the collateral.
 The value of the property will be based on the appraisal which will cost you P3, 500.

 Since PNB is a bank, the repayment method is either through Automatic Debit Arrangement or Post Dated Checks.
-Make sure that your bank account has enough to repay the amortization on its due date or you will be charged with a late payment fee.
+Make sure that your bank account has enough funds to repay.
+If it lacks the amortization on its due date or you will be charged with a late payment fee.
 Aside from the interest rate, there are other fees you have to think of.
 Some needs to be paid before and after the loan process.